shelbyspeegle/Fallout-Terminal/README.md

 - Add capability of running a pseudo-terminal once game is complete.
 - - Access some kind of fun files.
 - Generate registers dynamically so every game is a little different.
+- Allow user to type in password if desired.

 #<a name="dependencies"></a>Dependencies